The Best Ways to Invest Money 2024

 Diversification

-Diversification is a basic investment principle designed to reduce the risk of any single investment or type of investment causing undue damage to a portfolio.
+Diversification is a basic investment principle designed to reduce the risk that any single investment or type of investment will cause undue damage to a portfolio.

 Diversification is achieved by owning a mix of asset classes (stocks, bonds, cash equivalents, etc.) and a variety of investments within each asset class.